DealStats (formerly Pratt's Stats) Frequently Asked Questions (FAQs)

 A: While other filings may be used, DealStats commonly uses the following filings: 8-K, 8-K/A, 10-Q, 10-K, and S-1.
 The filings used, as well as the dates they were filed with the SEC, are included in the “Source” section for each transaction documented from the SEC website.
 DealStats uses the most recently available transaction and purchase price allocation data as of the date DealStats staff documented the deal.
 Sometimes, after the deal has been closed and is documented by DealStats staff, the acquirer may make changes to the purchase price allocation based on revaluations of the assets acquired and liabilities assumed.
 While DealStats does not monitor every future modification to the various deals' purchase price allocations, appraisers, if they wish to, can use the “Source” section of each deal to find the public-company buyer's main SEC filing page in order to locate changes to purchase price allocations that occurred at a date after DealStats documented the deal.

-Q: I see that you show the harmonic mean in the transaction summary table results for the valuation multiples.
-What is the harmonic mean?
+Q: I see that you show the harmonic mean (labeled as “H Mean” in the DealStats Statistics tab and Summary tab) for the valuation multiples.
+What is the harmonic mean?”

-A: In the transaction summary of the subscriber search results, we present medians, averages, coefficients of variation, and harmonic means, depending on the data.
-When price is the numerator, many practitioners and academics believe the harmonic mean is a better measure of central tendency for valuation multiples than the mean (the arithmetic average).
-Quoting Wikipedia:
+A: On the Statistics tab and the Summary tab, DealStats presents medians, averages, coefficients of variation, harmonic means, and other statistics, depending on the data.
+When price is the numerator, many practitioners and academics believe the harmonic mean is a better measure of central tendency for valuation multiples than the mean (the arithmetic average

 Shannon P. Pratt writes on page 140 of his 2nd edition of The Market Approach to Valuing Businesses: